 Note: When merging, your current branch should be the master. “git status” command will show your current working branch.

-Replacing the local repository with remote repository:
+Replacing the local repository with a remote repository:

 If you think you don’t want all the local commits and changes of your local server, you can roll back to the remote server contents using git fetch command.
 The syntax is as follows.